Become an ESO Member and take your participation in stroke science to the next level!

 National organisations associated with the stroke domain are cordially invited to apply for ESO organisational membership.
 The yearly fee is 500 EUR* and the following benefits are included:

 - Your members are offered ESO Associate membership for free which includes the benefit of receiving the ESO newsletter.
-If your members join ESO as regular members, they receive a reduction of 50 EUR on the ESO Individual membership fee and the possibility to become member of the WSO at a reduced fee of 35 EUR
+If your members join ESO as regular members, they receive a reduction of 50 EUR on the ESO Individual membership fee and they have the possibility to become member of the WSO at a reduced fee of 35 EUR

 - Certificate of membership